 There is a gigantic problem at the heart of the financial system.
-Retail investors are directly registering GameStop in particular because it is suspected that many more shares of GameStop (and many other stocks!) exist than there should be.
-Once investors collectively direct register all 76 million existing GameStop shares, referred to as “locking the float”, this will undeniably and beyond-a-shadow-of-a-doubt expose the rampant corruption of Wall Street to the SEC, the Department of Justice, and the world.
+Retail investors are directly registering GameStop in particular because it is suspected that many more shares of GameStop (and many other stocks) exist than there should be.
+Once investors collectively direct register all 304,516,136 million existing GameStop shares (referred to as “locking the float”), this will undeniably and beyond-a-shadow-of-a-doubt expose the rampant corruption of Wall Street to the SEC, the Department of Justice, and the world.

 Current status of the GME float

-Since retail investors learned about this secret weapon against corruption last year, they began furiously Direct Registering (transferring their shares from brokers to Computershare) back in September 2021.
-As of April 30th, 12.7 million shares have been direct registered, or “locked”.
-Per Bloomberg, short interest is 15.5M or 23.89% of float.
+Since retail investors learned about this secret weapon against corruption last year, they began furiously direct registering (transferring their shares from brokers to the Direct Registration System) back in September 2021.
+As of August 7th, 2022.
+69.6 million shares have been direct registered, or “locked”.
+As of April 30th 2022, per Bloomberg, short interest is 15.5M or 23.89% of float.

-All 76 million shares being registered would show that market participants have been egregiously participating in an unholy trinity of naked short selling, share lending, and failing-to-deliver those shares to artificially inflate the supply of shares in existence which lowers the price based on supply and demand.
+All 304,516,136 million shares being direct registered would show that market participants have been egregiously participating in an unholy trinity of naked short selling, share lending, and failing-to-deliver those shares to artificially inflate the supply of shares in existence (which lowers the price based on supply and demand).
 If this is starting to sound vaguely like counterfeiting, that’s because it essentially is - phantom shares is a term coined to distinguish this practice from physically counterfeited shares.
 The DTCC is the only organization that has any idea how many shares are held by each broker, yet they’re a private entity that is owned by banks and all of their chair members are part of financial institutions.

 Exceptions and loopholes exist to allow for “reasonable” amounts of naked shorting in certain scenarios, but data shows that an inordinate number of shares of GameStop, among many other companies, are likely being “naked” sold-short, for the goal of extracting profit and suppressing true price discovery.
-There are means by which to hide huge short positions through swaps like Bill Hwang of Archegos is currently under investigation for.
-Once all 76 million shares are registered to peoples names at Computershare, there is no longer any plausible deniability of the exploitation of the rules by market makers and hedge funds.
-This forces them to “close” their positions, or buy back each and every entitlement they sold expecting a profit, and evidence points to them having sold far more shares than could ever even exist in the first place.
+There are means by which to hide huge short positions through swaps like those for which Bill Hwang of Archegos is currently under investigation.
+Once all 304,516,136 million shares are registered to peoples names at Computershare, there is no longer any plausible deniability of the exploitation of the rules by market makers and hedge funds.
+This will force them to “close” their positions by buying back each and every entitlement they sold expecting a profit, and evidence points to them having sold far more shares than could ever even exist in the first place.